goloroden/learning-lisp/README.md

 ### Reading input

 To read data from the console use `read`.
-This will interpret everything as Lisp code, hence you need to surround strings by double quotes, e.g.:
+This will interpret everything as Lisp data, hence you need to surround strings by double quotes, e.g.:

 ```lisp
 (eval (read))